jaspershen-lab/jaspershen-lab/content/_index.md

     text: |
       <br>

       We are excited to announce multiple openings at Shen Lab, Nanyang Technological University, for passionate and dedicated researchers.
-Our team is at the forefront of multi-omics research, focusing on innovative algorithm and method development for the integration of multi-omics data, particularly in the areas of microbiome and metabolome, and their impact on human health.
+Our team is at the forefront of **multi-omics research**, focusing on innovative algorithm and method development for the **integration of multi-omics data**, particularly in the areas of **microbiome and metabolome**, and their impact on human health.
-      Positions Available are PhD Students, Postdoctoral Researchers, Research Assistants, and Lab Manager.
+      Positions Available are **PhD Students, Postdoctoral Researchers, Research Assistants, and Lab Manager**.
       {{% cta cta_link="./news/2023-11-23-recruitment/" cta_text="More information →" %}}

 # - block: about.avatar